Celestius101/rdf-validator-ui/README.md

 ## Usage

-The project proposes a few scripts to develop on it, build it for prod or lint all the files to a coherent codestyle with eslint/prettier.
+The project proposes a few scripts to develop on it, run unit tests on your code, build it for prod or lint all the files to a coherent codestyle with eslint/prettier.

 ### Development